 This combination gives a feeling of warmth and coolness at the same time.

-Balayage hair is the trend and will remain in the trend for years to come.
-Before going for any look, research well and experiment.
+Balayage hair is the trend and will remain the trend for years to come.
+Before going for any look, research well, and experiment.
 But first, take care of your hair and just don’t treat them and not take care of them.
-Your hair breathes too so give it proper nourishment and air.
-And lastly, always go to a professional for balayage for a perfect experience.